This is the way to find out how to install a backup camera for your Car – SUV – Truck.

 - Remove or partially detach any trim pieces, carpeting, headliner, or door rubber needed to run the wires in a no see them discreet area.

-- When done that task re-attach the trim pieces you’ve removed and secure.
+- When done with that task re-attach the trim pieces you’ve removed and secure them.

 Connecting to Power for Display

 You now have the monitor in place, be that in the dashboard, on top of it, or in the rear-view mirror, it’s time to connect it to power, video, and the signal wire.

 In some cases, maybe in most cases, the monitor power cord can be linked straight into the fuse box with a spliced-on adapter.

 - Remember to use the multi-meter to determine an appropriate spot for your 12 Volt power feed and attach the power cable.